ethereum/go-ethereum/cmd/clef/extapi_changelog.md

 Not all fields are required, though.
-This method is really just a UX helper, which massages the input to conform to the `EIP-712` [specification](https://docs.gnosis.io/safe/docs/contracts_tx_execution/#transaction-hash) for the Gnosis Safe, and making the output be directly import:able to by a relay service.
+This method is really just a UX helper, which massages the input to conform to the `EIP-712` [specification](https://docs.gnosis.io/safe/docs/contracts_tx_execution/#transaction-hash) for the Gnosis Safe, and making the output be directly importable to by a relay service.

 ### 6.0.0